BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/README.md

 4. On the right pane, enter the first query and click on **Run query**.

 For example, the below query returns all records inside the table.
-Remove the the curly braces - {} - and replace it with your table name.
+Remove the curly braces - {} - and replace it with your table name.

 ```sql